 Please see PCB Mechanical Specifications page for more details and technical drawings.
 Each PCB exposes up to 4 copper tabs to conduct heat out from power dissipating components to an external heat sink.
 The copper tabs are not electrically isolated, so electrical isolation is required at the interface between the heatsink and copper tab.
 Failure to isolate these tabs will result in malfunction of the ICE module.
 For electrical isolation with good thermal conductivity, Sil-Pad can be used.
 Sil-Pad requires a certain amount of pressure to ensure good thermal conductivity, so a clamp mechanism should be applied to the copper tabs.
 The Sil-Pad is shown in pink in figure 5 and figure 6.
+Further information on thermal management of the ICE boards, including CAD drawings of the heat sink clamp assembly, can be downloaded here.

 Each copper heat sink tab must be electrically isolated from the heatsink and one another.
-2024/06/02 01:59 9/16 OEM Integration Guide
+2024/04/27 01:55 9/16 OEM Integration Guide